Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-xwwx4N37G8M.md

 ### Transcript

-> can you make a toolbar selection to be with just hotkey like shift number or something instead of mouse wheel uh you probably make sure to hit that up on the question site i would recommend that
+> can you make a toolbar selection to be with just hotkey like shift number or something instead of mouse wheel, you probably make sure to hit that up on the question site i would recommend that